 Vice versa, assume $f$ is a DK-equivalence.
-Since both $X$ and $Y$ are Segal objects, it suffices to show that $f_0$ and $f_1$ are homotopy equivalences.
-If $f_0$ is a homotopy equivalence, then so will be $f_0\times f_0$ as well as its pullback along the boundary fibration $Y_1\twoheadrightarrow Y_0\times Y_0$.
-Since $f$ is full faithful, it follows that $f_1$ is a homotopy equivalence.
+Since both $X$ and $Y$ are Segal objects, it suffices to show that $f_0$ and $f_1$ are homotopy-equivalences.
+If $f_0$ is a homotopy-equivalence, then so will be $f_0\times f_0$ as well as its pullback along the boundary fibration $Y_1\twoheadrightarrow Y_0\times Y_0$.
+Since $f$ is full faithful, it follows that $f_1$ is a homotopy-equivalence.
 We are therefore left to show that $f_0$ is both $(-1)$-truncated and $(-1)$-connected.

 In order to show $(-1)$-truncatedness, we note that fully faithfulness of $f$ implies that the map